 Our graduate degree programs offer you opportunities for professional enhancement, professional certification, and personal academic enrichment.
 Prospective students applying for matriculation into a Master's Degree or Certificate of Advanced Study Program should visit Graduate Admissions for more information.

-SUNY Plattsburgh offers more than 60 degree programs within three academic divisions:
+SUNY Plattsburgh offers more than 60 degree programs within three academic schools:

 Our expansive internship programs provides students with practical experiences and important job connections.
 Students can further enhance their studies by choosing from an extensive network of study abroad and national student exchange programs.

 Companies such as IBM and the Washington Internship Institute actively recruit our students for both internships and jobs.
 These experiences often lead to successful career opportunities and quick advancement for our alumni, who have ended up landing positions such as the Vice President of Morgan Stanley in New York City.